Learn How Certificates of Deposit (CDs) Work

 Explain how much you’d like to invest, and ask about early withdrawal penalties and alternative CD products.
 The bank might have additional CD options that are a better fit for you, whether they offer higher rates, more flexibility, or other features.

 Once you move money into a CD, you’ll see a separate account on your statements or online dashboard.
-CDs can be held in almost any type of account, including individual retirement accounts (IRAs), joint accounts, trusts, and custodial accounts.

 Strategies for Using CDs: Ladders and More